Jerusalem: After 30 Years of Hope and Failure, What’s Next for Israel/Palestine?

 The United States has forfeited its authority as a neutral broker.
 It may be time for the Palestinian street to have its say.

 We’re in trouble.
-The world that is.
+The world, that is.
 Or at least those who pray for peace in Jerusalem and in the Holy Land.

 Some track the current conflict back 100 years to a November 1917 British declaration — cursed by some, commemorated by others.
-Others to a November 1947 decision to partition Palestine into a Jewish State and an Arab State.
+Others to a November 1947 decision to partition Palestine into a Jewish state and an Arab state.
 But in the future, we may look back at Trump’s Jerusalem announcement this past week as a key turning point.

-Before we get to the impact of Trump’s announcement, it’s essential to understand the current chapter of Israeli/Palestinian relations — both hope and hate — which began almost exactly 30 years ago.
+Before we get to the impact of Trump’s announcement, it’s essential to understand the current chapter of Israeli/Palestinian relations — both hope and hate — that began almost exactly 30 years ago.
 On Dec.
 9, 1987, an Israeli military jeep plowed into a Palestinian vehicle in the Gaza Strip’s Jabaliya refugee camp, killing four.
-And when the Palestinian public in the West Bank and Gaza — from angry youth to conservative shopkeepers to progressive lawyers — rose up against the Israeli military occupation that dominated their lives, a civilian resistance that was part sit-ins and strikes, part rock-throwing, and part Molotov Cocktail was born.
+And when the Palestinian public in the West Bank and Gaza — from angry youth to conservative shopkeepers to progressive lawyers — rose up against the Israeli military occupation that dominated their lives, a civilian resistance that was part sit-ins and strikes, part rock-throwing, and part Molotov cocktail was born.

-Imperfect as it was, it was that uprising — painful and hopeful — embraced by the West Bank and Gaza’s Palestinian society, and spurred a series of events that led us to where we are today.
+Imperfect as it was, it was that uprising — painful and hopeful — that was embraced by the West Bank and Gaza’s Palestinian society and spurred a series of events that led us to where we are today.

-It was that 1987 uprising that inspired the Palestine Liberation Organization to bravely accept compromise via an emotional November 15, 1988 “Declaration of Independence” from their 1964 goal to “liberate Palestine” and achieve a “complete restoration of their homeland” to accepting even less than the 1947 partition — a state only on the West Bank and Gaza — a mere fifth of the Holy Land.
+It was that 1987 uprising that inspired the Palestine Liberation Organization to bravely accept compromise via an emotional November 15, 1988 “Declaration of Independence” from their 1964 goal to “liberate Palestine” and achieve a “complete restoration of [their] lost homeland” to accepting even less than the 1947 partition — a state only on the West Bank and Gaza — a mere fifth of the Holy Land.

 It was that 1987 uprising that transformed the Palestinian political position from the unrealistic to the pragmatic.
 And the world took notice.
 Ordinary citizens in the Arab world were inspired by the prospects of people power.
 In a moment when the unthinkable was happening — the Berlin Wall fell, Nelson Mandela was released from prison — why couldn’t the age-old Israeli-Palestinian conflict be solved once and for all?
-And so President George H. W. Bush, with the wind of his success in liberating Kuwait at his back, brought together Israeli, Palestinian, and other Arab leaders at the Madrid Conference in the fall of 1991 based on the premise that the parties could negotiate a solution.
+And so U.S. President George H. W. Bush, with the wind of his success in liberating Kuwait at his back, brought together Israeli, Palestinian, and other Arab leaders at the Madrid Conference in the fall of 1991 based on the premise that the parties could negotiate a solution.

-It was that 1987 uprising which a few years later, in 1993, inspired sworn enemies — Israel Prime Minister Yitzhak Rabin and Palestine Liberation Organization Chairman Yasir Arafat — to shake hands on the White House lawn and sign the Olso Accords under the auspices of President Bill Clinton.
+It was that 1987 uprising that a few years later, in 1993, inspired sworn enemies — Israeli Prime Minister Yitzhak Rabin and Palestine Liberation Organization Chairman Yasser Arafat — to shake hands on the White House lawn and sign the Olso Accords under the auspices of U.S. President Bill Clinton.

 All of this was a result of the collective response of Palestinian civil society in the form of an uprising against their completely unsatisfactory situation.
 Then it was Israeli military occupation.
 Today it’s a failed peace process.
 It’s important to remember that uprising, because that force can rise up again.